int-salmon-data-lab/statusAndTrends/docs/salmon-data-integration-notes.md

 * Socrata : http://open-source.socrata.com/
 * The Dataverse Project : https://dataverse.org/

 Disclaimer: I came across these previously when working on a project for public government (civic) data.
-I have not investigated these, although I know that some scientific organizations have used CKAN as a portal to their public data.
+I have not investigated these for relevance to scientific data, although I know that some scientific organizations have used CKAN as a portal to their public data.

 ## Types of data